All scholarships

 Complete the online application

 Create an account on https://www.bundestag.de/en/europe/international/exchange/ips/africa-651046, fill in every field, and upload the required documents in the formats specified (PDF, max file size, single-file vs multi-file).
+Aim to have the full draft complete by 30 Mar 2026.
 Save progress frequently — most portals time out after 30–60 minutes.

 6. 6